ngiann/ICCF.jl/README.md

 ## Example 4

-This is an example that uses function `bootstrapanalysis` to obtain a set of samples of the centroid.
+This is an example that uses function `bootstrapanalysis` to obtain a set of samples of the centroid for real observations.

 ```
 using ICCF